A Job is Not a Career

 • Point out that you wish to remain competitive in the job market.

-Here is an example of a letter.
-Keep in mind this was back when the salary was a lot lower!
+Here is an example of a letter for an I.T consulting job.
+Keep in mind this was back in the 1980’s when the salary was a lot lower!